 Certain lab tests may be necessary in order to diagnose and treat a potential infection properly.
 They include a urine sample, blood work, and a swab test.
 These tests can cost up to $500.
 The cost depends on the test and the lab performing it.

 After diagnosis, a patient might need to get prescribed medication to treat infections or other conditions.
 The cost of these prescriptions varies depending on the type of drug and the dosage.
 In some cases, doctors may recommend over-the-counter (OTC) medications.
 These must be considered when estimating the total cost of STD testing without insurance.

 Follow Up Visits

 After an initial diagnosis, patients might need to go for follow-up visits to monitor progress.
 These visits ensure that the treatment works and can help prevent long-term medical complications.
-Follow-up visits can range from $50 to $200 depending on the seriousness of the symptoms.
+Follow-up visits can cost up to $200 depending on the seriousness of the symptoms.

 Where To Get Tested For STDs

 The most common places to get tested for STDs include:

 Your doctor is your most trusted source of medical advice.
 Therefore, they should be your first point of contact if you suspect contracting an STD.
 Explain your concerns and you’ll get the best advice.
 Depending on the severity of your symptoms, the doctor will administer a test or schedule an appointment date.

 There are also walk-in clinics that provide STD testing services.
 These clinics are often accessible and offer same-day appointments.
 Further, they’re typically confidential and can help you get the test results quickly.